 1. Old Indian Trail

-Located at the southern end of Sleeping Bear Dunes, the Old Indian Trail is a little out of the way if you’re staying at the D.H.
+Located at the southern end of Sleeping Bear Dunes, the Old Indian Trail is a little out of the way if you stay at the D.H.
 Day campground, but it is worth adding to your itinerary.
 There are 2 loops, each totaling 2.3 miles.

-The outer loop, labeled the black loop, has more hilly terrain, but we still found this to be a quick, easy hike.
-It passes through some small swampy areas where you may be able to catch sight of some wildlife.
-This also can make it buggy in the summer, so use your bug spray before heading out.
-The inner, green loop is flatter and quite easy.
+The outer loop, labeled the black loop, has more hilly terrain, but we still found it to be a quick, easy hike.
+The route passes through some small swampy areas where you mwhere you can catch sight of some wildlife.
+This can also make it buggy in the summer, so use your bug spray before heading out.
+The inner green loop is flatter and relatively easy.

-At 1.3-1.5 miles, both trails meet at a spur trail that leads through the dunes, and you can walk 0.2 miles through loose sand to a gorgeous pebble beach on Lake Michigan.
+At 1.3-1.5 miles, both trails meet at a spur trail that leads through the dunes.
+You can walk 0.2 miles through loose sand to a gorgeous pebble beach on Lake Michigan.

-If you don’t want to walk through loose sand, just walk a short distance and at least view the lake from the top of the sand dunes.
+If you don’t want to walk through loose sand, you can walk a short distance and view the lake from the top of the sand dunes.

-The return of the loop is a mostly flat 1-mile walk through shaded forest land.
+The loop’s return is a mostly flat 1-mile walk through shaded forest land.

-Dogs are permitted on most of this trail, but they can’t come with you on the dunes.
-If you bring your pup, just skip the spur.
+Dogs are permitted on most of this trail but can’t come with you on the dunes.
+If you bring your pup, skip the spur.

 How to get there: From the visitor center in Empire, head south on M-22 for about 13.
 8 miles.
 The parking lot will be on the right, marked by a large sign just before the turn.